aaronpowell/webpack-golang-wasm-async-loader/README.md

 The JavaScript bridge that is then generated for webpack will expose the WebAssembly functions as a Promise for interacting with.

-Note: It works with `Go 1.12` for now.
-Stay tuned for updates :)
+Note: This fork updated to with `Go 1.13`.

 ## webpack config